-If door does not open at least 5 feet: Adjust the UP (open) force as explained in Adjustment Step 2.
+If door does not open at least 5 feet:

+Adjust the UP (open) force as explained in Adjustment Step 2.

-If the door does not close completely
+• If the door does not close completely:

 Increase down travel.
 Turn the DOWN limit adjustment screw counterclockwise.
-One turn equals 2" of travel.
+One turn equals 2 of travel.

-If door still won't close completely, try lengthening the door arm.
-(Page 26.)
+If the door still won't close completely and the trolley bumps into the pulley bracket (see page 4 or 5), try lengthening the door arm (see page 26).
 If you have adjusted the door arm to the maximum length and the door still will not close completely, lower the header bracket.
-See Installation Step 1, pages 12/13.
+See Installation Step 1, pages 12 and 13.

-If the opener reverses in fully closed position
+• If the opener reverses in fully closed position:

 Decrease down travel.
 Turn the DOWN limit adjustment screw clockwise.
-One turn equals 2 of travel.
+One turn equals 2" of travel.

-If the door reverses when closing and there is no visible interference to travel cycle
+If the door reverses when closing and there is no visible interference to travel cycle:

-If the opener lights are flashing, the Safety Reversing Sensor is obstructed.
-Remove the obstruction.
+If the opener lights are flashing, the Safety Reversing Sensors are either not installed, misaligned, or obstructed.
+See Troubleshooting, page 23.